 How do I get in the prison for my volunteer program?

 Once you are approved as a volunteer and assigned to a program, you will go to the prison at the designated time (some time before the class start time so you can be processed and be escorted to the classroom.)

 Each prison has its own procedures for entering the prison.
 In all cases, you present a picture ID such as a valid Driver’s License.
 You are given a visitor’s pass, and at the end of the visit, you return your visitor’s pass and the prison returns your Picture ID.

 At MCI Concord, you must go through a metal detector.
 A Corrections Officer inspects you and any materials you bring into the prison.

 A Corrections Officer or staff member escorts volunteers to the classroom.
 Entrance and exit procedures are explained at Orientation.

-All of our programs are non-denominational, and people of all faiths and no affiliation participate in many of them.
-There is a spiritual aspect to some of the courses; with BEACON or AVP, for example, the men are encouraged to look to their own faith or inner resources.
+All of our programs are non-denominational, and people of all faiths and no faith affiliation participate in many of them.
+There is a spiritual aspect to some of the courses.

 If interested in volunteering for religious services or Bible study programs at the prisons, you should call the prison and ask to speak to the clergy.
 Or you can email us and we can give you contact information for these programs.

-CPO is funded by faith communities in Concord and surrounding towns and many like-minded individuals who care about the welfare of the men behind the walls.
+CPO is funded by faith communities in Concord and surrounding towns and many like-minded individuals who care about the welfare of people behind prison walls.